-- Nine credit hours of core courses: SYS 6001, plus six credit hours from SYS 6003, SYS 6005, SYS 6007 and SYS 6021. - At least 15 credit hours of elective courses distributed thusly: - At least three credit hours of systems engineering courses at the 6000 or 7000 level.
-(These credit hours cannot be earned through Independent Study SYS 6993 and SYS 7993; Supervised Project Research SYS 6995 and SYS 8995; Graduate Teaching Instruction SYS 8997 and SYS 9997; Thesis SYS 8999; and Dissertation SYS 9999.) - No more than three credit hours of Independent Study SYS 6993 or SYS 7993. - No more than three credit hours of Supervised Project Research SYS 8995. - At least six credit hours of Thesis SYS 8999 (of which six count toward the 30- credit requirement). - Special Circumstances - Prerequisites: The student who does not have the prerequisites (i.e., calculus, linear algebra, probability and statistics, computer programming) should take articulation courses.
-These courses cannot be used to satisfy the degree requirements. - Equivalent Courses: The student who, prior to enrolling in our graduate program, has already taken a course equivalent to a core course may petition the graduate programs director for the substitution of the core course by an elective course. - Transfer Credit: Up to six credit hours of graduate courses may be transferred.
-Only courses with a grade of B or better that have not been applied toward another degree may be transferred.
+- Prerequisites: The student who does not have the prerequisites (i.e., calculus, linear algebra, probability and statistics, computer programming) should take articulation courses.
+These courses cannot be used to satisfy the degree requirements. - o Equivalent Courses: The student who, prior to enrolling in our graduate program, has already taken a course equivalent to a core course may petition the graduate programs director for the substitution of the core course by an elective course. - Only courses with a grade of B or better that have not been applied toward another degree may be transferred.
 The request for credit transfer must include the following documents: a completed Request Approval of Transfer Credits form, a description of course content and level, and an official transcript.

 The documents are provided to the ESE Student Services Coordinators to facilitate processing of the request.
 If the student is already admitted into a UVA program, then the request for credit transfer must be preapproved before the course is taken.